Take our PAD Risk Assessment now: TAKE THE QUIZ

 How does plaque form?

 Buildup may start for people in their late 30s and worsen when they reach their 50s and 60s.
 Many studies suggest that when an artery’s inner lining is damaged, plaque tends to collect more rapidly.
+There are a few risk factors that may contribute to its accretion, which may include:

 Other lifestyle factors that may accelerate plaque buildup include: